zekarias-tilahun/mineral-python/README.md

 # Mineral (0.0.2)
 Implementation of the Mineral algorithm as described in the paper, [Mineral: Multi-modal Network Representation Learning](https://zekarias-tilahun.github.io/zack/publications/mineral-mod2018.pdf).
+This version includes a minor change for cascade sampling, if observed cascades are provided.
+To enable this functionality just activate the --sample flag.
 ### Requirements!
   - gensim 0.13+
   - Numpy 1.14+
+  - networkx  2.0+
 ## Usage
 #### Example usage
 ```sh